 Want to know more about the PhD application process?
 On this page we outline what you will need to meet the Kinesiology requirements for applying to the doctoral program in Movement Science or Sport Management.

-The first step in applying to the Ph.D. program in Movement Science or Sport Management is to contact a Kinesiology faculty member who has your similar research interests.
+The first step in applying to the PhD program in Movement Science or Sport Management is to contact a Kinesiology faculty member who has research interests similar to yours.
 All applicants must have a Kinesiology faculty advisor willing to work with them during their studies.
 Spend some time on our website learning about faculty research interests, and then contact the relevant faculty member to see if there is potential to work with him/her during your studies here.

-To be considered for funding, applications for Fall admission to the Doctoral program are due January 15.
+To be considered for funding, applications for Fall admission to the doctoral program are due December 1.
 All other PhD applicants should apply by March 1.